 Brawlhalla just popped up for pre-registration on the Play Store

 This past November, we learned that Ubisoft would be bringing Blue Mammoth Games platform fighter Brawlhalla to Android, but at the time, the game was still unlisted on the Play Store.
 As of today, Brawlhalla has finally arrived on the Play Store, and since it's a pre-registration listing, you can easily sign up to receive a notification whenever the game is released.
-Sadly we still don't know when the game will be launched, but at the very least, the Play Store description states the game will be free-to-play, and it won't include any pay-to-win advantages.
+The Play Store description states the game will be free-to-play, and it won't include any pay-to-win advantages.
 Apparently, the game's heroes will cycle through eight free-to-play characters every week, and if you'd like to unlock every character in one go, the All Legends Pack will allow you to do just that, though we don't yet know the price.

-So if you'd like to pre-reg for the Android release of Brawlhalla, you can do so through the Play Store widget below.
+So if you'd like to pre-reg for the official Android release of Brawlhalla, which should arrive on August 6th, you can do so through the Play Store widget below.